-Make PDF files for Printing Books on Press.
-A Visual Guide.
+Make PDF files for printing books on offset press.
+A visual guide.

-Helpful Hint 1: When you first set-up a book file in InDesign, make sure that you check ‘Facing Pages’.
+Helpful Hint 1: When you first set-up a book file in Adobe InDesign, make sure that you check “Facing Pages.”
 You can find it by going to File > Document Setup.

-Helpful Hint 2: The crop marks, bleed marks, and printer’s marks are generated when you make PDF.
-They are not made in the InDesign file.
+The crop marks, bleed marks, and printer’s marks are generated when you make PDF.
+They are not made in the Adobe InDesign file.

 Note about CMYK Conversion: Prior to generating a PDF, convert RGB images to CMYK in Photoshop.
 We don’t advise converting to CMYK when generating the PDF.
 This is because it is necessary to see how the images convert.
 Sometimes there is a shift in color.
 We prefer our clients see any color shift.
 Then, authors can adjust the color if needed instead of being surprised when they receive the physical proof.
 RGB has a much wider array than CMYK, but we use CMYK to print on press.

-IN PHOTOSHOP CC: Open all the links, either individually through InDesign, OR all of the images in Photoshop, in each folder where they reside.
+IN PHOTOSHOP: Open all the links, either individually through Adobe InDesign, OR all of the images in Adobe Photoshop, in each folder where they reside.
 In the menu bar, select File > Convert to Profile.
 Select US Sheetfed Coated v2.
-This is the setting Star Print Brokers uses.
+This is the setting Star Print Brokers uses for process color images.
+Black and white images do not be converted.
 If you print with another provider, they might recommend another setting for their presses and paper stock.

-IN INDESIGN CC: Then, Update all links or Relink to folder in InDesign.
+IN INDESIGN: Then, Update all links or Re-link to folder in InDesign.
 Make PDF files now.
 InDesign: File > Export > Save (to desktop).

 - Left column: General tab

 - Adobe PDF Preset: You want to choose Press Quality because “Print Quality” is meant for output to desktop printers, not printing on press.